ARIZONA CRIMINAL APPEALS ATTORNEY

 Why are there so many steps?
 The reasons lie in the differences between a civil appeal and a criminal appeal, an appeal and a petition for post-conviction relief, and Arizona appellate courts and the Arizona federal district court.

 In a civil appeal, a person’s personal property, such as money or land, is at stake; in contrast, a person’s freedom is at stake in a criminal appeal.
-It makes sense to allow more steps for relief when a person’s freedom is on the line.
+It makes sense to allow more steps for post-conviction relief when a person’s freedom is on the line.

 An appeal examines only errors that are in the case record on appeal in the appellant’s trial; anything that occurs outside the case record on appeal is not considered by the Arizona Court of Appeals.
 A petition for post-conviction relief examines errors that occurred outside the case record on appeal such as ineffective assistance of counsel, newly discovered evidence, and illegal sentencing.
 This means that the Arizona Court of Appeals could rule that no errors occurred in the trial yet the trial judge later rules that errors occurred that require the conviction(s) to be reversed in a petition for post-conviction relief.
 Arizona appellate courts (the Court of Appeals and the Supreme Court) must review each appeal and petition for post-conviction relief before an Arizona federal district judge will consider a Federal Habeas Corpus Petition for Review.